 Now, however, more men have begun to enter the challenging classrooms of nursing school to gain the skills needed to take care of patients in a variety of settings.
 This has led many to ask, are male nurses in demand?
 Here is what everyone should know about men in nursing.

 Let’s examine the second question first.
 After all, the percentage has changed dramatically.
 Although only about 2 percent of nurses in the United States were men back in 1960, today that number is closer to 12 percent according to the Bureau of Labor Statistics.
-The number of men who have decided to enter the nursing field has been growing in countries all around the world.
+The number of men who have decided to enter the nursing field has been growing in countries all around the world, as both male and female nurses are in high demand.

 As for why?
 The simple is they want to make a difference.
 Like the women who choose to enter the nursing field, they decided to pursue a career that will offer them the chance to help others and do good in their daily lives.
 There are likely any number of specific reasons for why they decided to enter this career path, but a few do stand out: